jerrymckennan/all_things_baseball/README.md

 # all_things_baseball
-This is where I'm putting in my scripts for baseball things
+Location for Python and MySQL scripts for gathering and using data